Mcsavvy/sandbox/README.md

 If you have been running into error while using commands in your sandbox, then you would have used the `destroy` button a couple of times.

-This repository contains that would fix you sandbox and restore it to how it should be if you didn't destroy it.
+This repository contains code that would fix you sandbox and restore it to how it should be if you didn't destroy it.

 #### How to install